circleci/circleci-docs/jekyll/_cci2/google-auth.md

 *[Deploy]({{ site.baseurl }}/2.0/deployment-integrations/) > Installing the Google Cloud SDK*

 This document explains
-how to install and authenticate the [Google Cloud SDK](https://cloud.google.com/sdk/) in your primary container.
+how to install the [Google Cloud SDK](https://cloud.google.com/sdk/) in your primary container.

 * TOC
 {:toc}

 ## Overview

+The [Google Cloud SDK](https://cloud.google.com/sdk/) is a powerful set of tools that can be used to access Google Cloud Platform services.
+Specifically, deploying your application requires authentication using the `gcloud` command-line tool.

+## Prerequisites

+- A CircleCI 2.0 project.
+- A Google account.
+- A Google Cloud Platform project.

+## Steps

 Before you can use the `gcloud` command line tool with CircleCI, you must authenticate it.